mockshox/storm_app/README.md

 # Storm Status

 Storm Status is a web app that shows current thunderstorm situation for a given city.
+The app is powered by [burze.dzis.net] WSDL API.

 ## How to get up and running locally